superhero1/ffritz/AUDIO.md

   restart lirc (ffdaemon -R lircd).

-- Edit the irexec definition file (/var/media/ftp/ffritz/etc/lirc/irexec.lircrc) to assign keys on the remote controll to actions.
+- Edit the irexec definition file (/var/media/ftp/ffritz/etc/lirc/irexec.lircrc) to assign keys on the remote control to actions.
   Below is the one i'm using.
 	- The `CD_PLAY` and `PAUSE_STOP` keys are used to start/stop playing.
-	- The tuner preset keys are used to go back and forth in the playlist
+	- The tuner preset keys are used to go back and forth in the playlist.
 	- The `TUNER_ABCDE` key is used to reset the player to play the first entry from the readio playlist.